Code-Institute-Submissions/Touchdown/testing.md

     Selection/answer comparisson bug fixed.
 Full restart to the begining prevents issues with selection matching answer.

 ### **404 ERROR** (SHOWN IN CONSOLE)

     GET https://8000-d9f452af-0079-4875-b36c-1deee4de621c.ws-eu01.gitpod.io/favicon.ico 404

-This was **solved** by adding a link to the index.html file.
+This was **solved** by adding a link to the head of the index.html file.
+The favicon is now a Touchdown graphic (winning.webp).
 This solution was found on <a href="https://stackoverflow.com/questions/31075893/im-getting-favicon-ico-error" target="_blank">HERE</a> on Stack Overflow.

     commit a41d8a8bf199e7eb1fa87f401d44b4be7e73e02d (HEAD -> master, origin/master, origin/HEAD)
     Author: Daniel Bradford <danielbradford@hotmail.co.uk>